-The NCC's Sustainable Development Vision
+The NCC's Vision for Sustainable Development

 "We protect our precious legacy, the natural, built and cultural heritage of the National Capital Region.
 We work with community partners for a green and inclusive region.
 We value the health and well-being of all residents and visitors.
 We take action on climate change, build resilient infrastructure, protect and value natural capital, promote sustainable agriculture and safe communities, and connect Canadians with nature."